Contrast-Security-OSS/vulnpy/README.md

 For example, `pip install -e ".[flask]" && make flask` launches a simple flask webapp with vulnpy endpoints.

+To run with Contrast, install the agent (`pip install -U contrast-agent`) and set `VULNPY_USE_CONTRAST=true` before running your desired `make` command.

+#### Running with Contrast in Docker

+`vulnpy` provides a Dockerfile that is also preconfigured to enable Contrast Security's instrumentation.
+To run a `vulnpy` web server with Contrast enabled using Docker:

+1. Copy a `contrast_security.yaml` configuration file into the `vulnpy` root directory
+2. Build the image with `docker build -t vulnpy:latest .` from the `vulnpy` root
+3. Run the container with `docker run --rm -it -p <port>:<port> -e PORT=<port> vulnpy`
+	* Select a value for `<port>` to expose this port on your host machine
+	* Optionally specify your framework with `-e FRAMEWORK=<some_framework>`
+	* Framework options include django, falcon, flask, pyramid, and wsgi (default)
+4. The webserver is now running on your selected port on the host machine

 ### Note on SSRF